rhanekom/Switcheroo/README.md

 **0.3.4753.37554**

 - Removed MutableToggle
-- Added thhe ability to "freeze" a toggle configuration.
+- Added the ability to "freeze" a toggle configuration.
 - Validation of toggle state (including cycles in dependencies) now occur on addition to the feature configuration container.

 **0.3.4749.36197**